-When I watch GPS trackers on TV, I can see the tracker move across a map, but when I use one myself it jumps from point to point.
+When I see GPS tracking devices on TV, I can see the tracker move across the map continuously, but when I use one myself it jumps from one point to another.

 TV and movie producers take some liberties when portraying GPS trackers.
 It wouldn’t be very interesting to pan a camera over a computer screen to show a dot move every 10 seconds (or even every 30 or 60 seconds).
 Nobody’s got time for that.

-Real time GPS trackers report their positions at a predetermined interval and are programmed based on the needs of the user.
-This will be based on a variety of factors, such as the tracker’s size, what’s being tracked and expected cellular and GPS coverage in the area, among others.
+Real-time GPS trackers report their positions at a predetermined interval and are programmed based on the needs of the user.
+This will be based on a variety of important factors, such as the tracker’s size, what’s being tracked and expected cellular and GPS coverage in the area, among others.
 Commonly, the fastest reporting interval for most trackers is every 10 seconds.

 Why does the accuracy of my tracker change?